 You wouldn’t.
 We don’t blame you.
 The point of gaming is to break out of the box, to escape reality and indulge your wildest imaginations.
 Don’t be shackled by an out-the-box game server.

-However, such is life, unfortunately any flight of fancy or expression of imagination must at some point be rooted in reality.
+However, such is life, unfortunately, any flight of fancy or expression of imagination must at some point be rooted in reality.
 To really explore the depths of your imagination and push the boundaries of what your gaming platform and game can achieve you’re going to have to lift up the hood and take a long hard look at the pre-prescribed dedicated server.
 Ask yourself: Can it really deliver?

 The problem with out-the-box gaming servers.

 The issue with out-the-box servers is game developers build them with the specific job of carrying weight.
-A successful game, and its server could experience hundreds of thousands, if not millions of people logging in at any given time.
+A successful game and its server could experience hundreds of thousands, if not millions of people logging in at any given time.
 Vast outages of connectivity are going to detrimentally affect the perception even if it is the best-written, most beautifully rendered game ever.
 Therefore developers need to deliver passable connectivity to the highest number of people as possible.

 What’s more, in online console gaming there is often no dedicated server but rather the server floats.
 That means it’s attached to the player that is deemed to have the best connection.
 This person’s connection will be the server.
-This means the entire gaming experience for potentially tens of people are reliant on this player’s connection.
+This means the entire gaming experience for potentially tens of people is reliant on this player’s connection.
 If a housemate receives a Skype call or decides to turn on Netflix this will have a detrimental effect on every single player’s gaming experience.
 It’s not ideal.

 Beyond the fact that they’re developed with vast numbers of players in mind, they strip the player of any real sense of control.
 You’re thrown into the game with however many other players, none of whom you know and your team is full of novices.
 No, this really will not do.
 A gamer has standards.
 A gamer needs to pick their team carefully for the best chances of success and internet glory.

-They also do not cater towards customization.
+They also do not cater to customization.
 Developers have spent years, sleepless nights and countless hours creating what they see as the perfect game you’ll love.
 But what they didn’t factor in is the fact that Skyrim wouldn’t be complete without giant chickens, nor would CounterStrike be quite right if the players weren’t giant Dorito bags.
 It’s unlikely the devs will see the funny side of these mods.

 The benefits of a dedicated server.